weatherfish/DexKnifePlugin/README.md

 7. If you use the android gradle plugin's native multidex, but the declaration in the manifest is too much, resulting in the number of methods and variables are still overflow, or can not be packaged.
 You can simply use -suggest-split to move some of the classes in the suggest list out of the main dex.

 ###Usage
-1.In your project's build.gradle, buildscript.
+1. In your project's build.gradle, buildscript.

     buildscript {
             ....